AugustinMauroy/scholarsuite/docs/Prisma.md

 - `name`: optional name of the time slot
 - `startTime`: start time of the time slot (in string format)
 - `endTime`: end time of the time slot (in string format)
-- `schoolLevel`: optional relationship with the school level of the time slot
 - `schoolLevelId`: optional identifier of the school level of the time slot
 - `enabled`: indicates if the time slot is enabled (default: true)
 - `createdAt`: creation date of the time slot for internal use
 - `updatedAt`: modification date of the time slot for internal use
+- `SchoolLevel`: optional relationship with the school level of the time slot
-- `Presence`: relationship with the presences of the time slot
+- `Attendance`: relationship with the attendance records of the time slot
-- `PresenceAudit`: relationship with the presence audits of the time slot
+- `AttendanceAudit`: relationship with the attendance audits of the time slot

 ### 14. `Group`

 - `id`: unique identifier for the group
 - `ref`: reference of the group
 - `name`: optional name of the group
-- `subject`: relationship with the subject of the group
 - `subjectId`: identifier of the subject of the group
-- `schoolLevel`: optional relationship with the school level of the group
 - `schoolLevelId`: optional identifier of the school level of the group
 - `enabled`: indicates if the group is enabled (default: true)
 - `createdAt`: creation date of the group for internal use
 - `updatedAt`: modification date of the group for internal use
+- `Subject`: relationship with the subject of the group
 - `StudentGroup`: relationship with the students of the group
 - `UserGroup`: relationship with the users of the group
+- `SchoolLevel`: optional relationship with the school level of the group
+- `Attendance`: relationship with the attendance records of the group

 ### 15. `GradePeriod`